Home > Web Design Courses

 - Overview of the Drag & Drop API

 "The way that the course was delivered and the open environment that allowed for questions to be asked.
-Also the ability of the trainer to demonstrate things on the spot" - Matt @ Warners Group
+Also the ability of the trainer to demonstrate things on the spot - This course has shown me how to develop in html5 and also understand the structure and accessibility of the language, also shown me where i can improve sites that i have already build in html5." - Matt @ Warners Group Publications Plc

-Bjorn has been involved in CSS based web design for nearly 10 years and has experience developing web applications in both small and large teams of developers.
-Having insights into both the design and development worlds, he is able to understand the capabilities of design packages such as Illustrator, Flash and Photoshop as well as develop with server side platforms such as PHP.
-Combing these two worlds through the use of hand written markup and CSS is something he excels in and has been teaching these skills to other developers for over 10 years.
+Bjorn has been involved in CSS based web design for nearly 20 years and has experience developing web applications in both small and large teams of developers.
+Having insights into both the design and development worlds, he is able to understand the capabilities of design packages such as Illustrator, Animate CC (was Flash) and Photoshop as well as develop with server side platforms such as PHP.
+Combing these two worlds through the use of hand written markup and CSS is something he excels in and has been teaching these skills to other developers for over 15 years.

 Over the past few years he has closely followed the evolving standards for web development and has spent countless hours discussing appropriate markup with web designers in the industry.
 He has also run training courses on web standards and accessibility which stems from his vast experience with CSS web design.

-This HTML5 training course is run from our rooms at Cumberland House in Nottingham, located in the city's main commercial district.
+This HTML5 training course is run from our rooms on Jubilee Campus in Nottingham, which is part of the University of Nottingham's Innovation Park.
 These are serviced by a state-of-the-art tram system allowing easy access to the city centre as well as direct hourly rail services from London, Liverpool, Manchester, Birmingham, Derby and Leicester.

 Please note that all course prices exclude VAT.